Buffalo thorn tree – an icon in Southern Africa

 Food from Buffalo thorn trees

-According to information provided here, the protein content is about 19%, carbohydrate content abt.
-18% and the energy of the kernel within the seed is abt.
+According to the information provided here, the protein content is about 19%, carbohydrate content abt.
+18% and the energy of the kernel within the seed is about.
 2008 kcal/100 g of kernels.
+The caloric value of Z. mucronata seed was 2008.58 kcal.
+This value is high and as such could be recommended as a dietary supplement for people who require a lot of energy, for example, athletes.

-During the Second Anglo-Boer war 1899-1902, these fruits and roots (besides of other plant parts) were roasted and used as substitute coffee by the Boers.
+During the Second Anglo-Boer War 1899-1902, these fruits and roots (besides other plant parts) were roasted and used as substitute coffee by the Boers.

 Medical uses